 - Sideswipe collisions – These accidents occur when one vehicle veers into another lane and hits a car.
 This could cause the other car to lose control, veer off the road or crash into another vehicle.

 Our Albany car accident attorneys know that these crashes can cause devastating injuries, such as broken bones, traumatic brain injuries, spinal cord injuries, internal injuries, and severe bruising and lacerations.

-Schedule your free, no obligation legal consultation today to discuss your accident with our trusted attorneys.
+Schedule your free, no-obligation legal consultation today to discuss your accident with our attorneys.
 We can carefully review what happened to determine the full value of your claim.

-Contact a car accident lawyer in Albany today.
+Contact an Albany car accident lawyer today.
 Call 1-844-RESULTS.